A major emergency is an incident beyond the normal capabilities of the principal emergency services, which causes or threatens:

 The lead responsibility for specific emergency planning functions remains with the relevant government departments.
 When an emergency occurs, the appropriate emergency plan is set into operation with the relevant department taking the lead in its implementation.

-Following severe weather events in the winters of 2009/2010 and 2010/2011, which involved flooding and severe cold, the Government launched an information campaign to provide advice and information to help the public to be better prepared to deal with a period of severe weather.
+The Government have an information campaign to help the public to be better prepared to deal with a period of severe weather.